Compute

 Managing Host Groups

 Host groups allow you to configure host log ingestion efficiently.
-You can sort multiple hosts to a host group and associate the host group with log ingestion configurations.
-The ingestion configurations will be applied to all the hosts in the host group, saving you the trouble of configuring the hosts individually.
+You can add multiple hosts to a host group and associate the host group with log ingestion configurations.
+The ingestion configurations will then be applied to all the hosts in the host group.
+For details, see Figure 1.

 • When there is a new host, simply add it to a host group and the host will automatically inherit the log ingestion configurations associated with the host group.